dmortimer101/Telescope_Simulator/README.md

 <img src="https://github.com/dmortimer101/Telescope_Simulator/blob/master/Images/Jupiter_Hubble_plus_telescope_3.9m_focal_length_2micron_pixels.gif?raw=true" width="600" height="300" />

-Left: is the input, a image of Jupiter taken by the Hubble space telescope.
-Right: is the output of the simulation, the image of Jupiter as would be seen by a 8" telescope with a focal length of 1.2 meters, using a 3x barlow lens and a CCD with 2 micron sized pixels.
+Left: is the input, an image of Jupiter taken by the Hubble space telescope.
+Right: is the output of the simulation, the image of Jupiter as would be seen by an 8" telescope with a focal length of 1.2 meters, using a 3x Barlow lens and a CCD with 2-micron sized pixels.

 Above is an example of the simulation in action.
 Not only does this script resample the image, it also simulates the effects of diffraction limited resolution and perturbations due to atmospheric seeing.